Staff Research Interests

 My research combines a number of subareas of speech science.
 I am mainly interested in forensic speech technology (accent recognition and speaker recognition systems) and how we can use phonetic and sociophonetic research to uncover the inner workings and potential of these technologies.

-My main research interests are language testing, and reading and listening in a second/foreign language.
-In recent research, I have focused on a) cognitive & affective factors and processes in language testing, b) methodology in language testing research, and c) language assessment literacy.
+My main research interests are language testing, and second language reading, listening, and integrated/multimodal skills.
+In recent research, I have focused on a) cognitive & affective factors and processes in language testing, b) methodology in language testing research, and c) language test development.
 I also regularly conduct language test development and consultancy work for professional and educational bodies around the world.

 My research interests include corpus linguistics, forensic linguistics, sociolinguistics and news discourse and discourse analysis.
 My previous research covers language variation on social media, especially Twitter.
 I also have experience in authorship analysis.
 My current research examines the representation of Islam in the press.
 I am also investigating second learner language and spoken language.
 I have received Leverhulme's early career researcher fellowship to investigate anti-science discourses, such as anti-vaccination discourse, climate change denials, and anti-GMO discourse.